 Overhead custom netting has been installed in several locations around the Basecamp.
 Use common sense when storing items in these locations.
 Large heavy items can be dangerous if stored in these locations while traveling and can cause damage to the interior of the trailer should they become dislodged.

-Keep flammable material away from the furnace.
+Keep flammable material away from the furnace and do not block furnace vents.

 Plumbing

 Water System (Self-Contained)